 - Accurate moisture measurement

-- Not effected by e.g. temperature, conductivity, pressure, pH-value etc.
+- Not affected by e.g. temperature, conductivity, pressure, pH-value etc.

 State of the art technology

 - Attainable accuracy ± 0.1 % depending on application

 - Digital outputs for system status and min and max values

 - Density compensation enabled

 Neutron moisture measurement is a proven technology with a long track record of success for moisture measurement on bulk materials; it functions where most other moisture measurement technologies fail for various reasons.
 The measuring a volume with diameter of up to one meter ensures a representative measured value.
 Once the system has been installed and calibrated, it can be left alone for several years providing reliable moisture monitoring of bulk products.
 The LB 350 also be equipped with bulk density compensation.
 Bulk density compensation increases the accuracy of the moisture measurement if the bulk density of the product fluctuates.

 Moisture measurement with surface probe